caseywdunn/levin2016/levin_notes.md

 Question: What is this correlation between?
 For example, are X and Y the phases (eg 1=early,2=mid,3=late) for each shared ortholog?

+Author answer: "This is a correlation between the vectors from the expression matrices defined as described in the Methods section ‘developmental gene expression profiles’; i.e. X and Y are not the phases but the actual gene expression values."

 > Finally, *we measured the extent of evolutionary change within the two conserved phases and the mid-developmental transition by determining whether orthologues annotated for a particular temporal category in one species are also annotated to the same temporal category in another species*.
 Figure 4c shows an example of this analysis for D. melanogaster and C. elegans.
 For 4,395 orthologues delineated between these two species, the early phase, mid-developmental transition, and the late phase expression account for 51%, 14%, and 35% of the C. elegans orthologues, respectively.
 A total of 28% of the orthologues are annotated to the early phase in both C. elegans and D. melanogaster, while by chance only 22% are expected given the fraction of genes in each category across the species (Fig. 4c).
 In contrast, 3% were expected to be conserved at the mid-developmental transition at random, and 3% were observed.

 Question: How did you calculate the numbers that are expected by chance?

+Author answer: "The expectation that both orthologs are of the same phase is the product of the frequency of the phase in species 1 and the frequency of the phase in species 2."

 > The log-odds ratios between observed and expected for the early phase and the mid-developmental transition between C. elegans and D. melanogaster are thus 0.35 and 0, respectively.
 Comparing the log-odds ratios across the three temporal categories for each of the 45 pairs of the ten species, we found that the mid-developmental transition profiles are significantly less conserved than the early and late phase expression (Fig. 4d, P < 10−6 compared with the early phase and P < 10−12 with the late phase, Kolmogorov–Smirnov test).